JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-Since we did not specify what the structure should look like, there are several possibilities for defining it.
-For example, we can define it as a structure with three fields as in the code below.
-Another option is to use, for example, a tuple to store the point coordinates.
+There are several possibilities for defining the structure.
+We define it as a structure with three fields.
+Another option is to use a tuple to store the point coordinates.

 ```jldoctest structs; output = false
 struct Point3D{T <: Real} <: AbstractPoint{T}